hiber3d/game-template/README.md

 ## Compiling engine

-If you only want to compile the C++ code you can run
+If you only want to compile the C++ code you can run:

+- WebGPU only: `npm run compile:webgpu`
+- WebGL only: `npm run compile:webgl`
-`npm run compile`
+- Both: `npm run compile`